Care of the Incision

 - A few children will be able to discontinue this practice six months after surgery.
 Be sure to discuss this with your child's pediatric cardiologist.

-- Arrange to see you family doctor or pediatrician one week after your child returns home.
+- Arrange to see you family doctor or pediatrician two weeks after your child returns home.

 - Cloudy yellow drainage from the incision